 - To earn more from AdSense, you need to continually try out various optimization techniques, including using keywords with high CPCs.

 - If most of your traffic is from countries like India, Pakistan, or Malaysia, you might earn mere pennies from AdSense.

 None of these drawbacks make AdSense evil, but these issues do point to the fact that AdSense may not be as great as you think it is.

 Why & How Your Life Is Better Without An AdSense Account:

 Let me start by sharing my own journey with AdSense:

 When I started blogging, I had no idea how to make money.
-I started blogging because of my passion for sharing knowledge.
-I heard about AdSense after a few months of blogging, but my first ad income was $47 from a Dreamhost affiliate sale.
-It was not from AdSense or any other similar ad network.
+I started blogging because of my passion for sharing knowledge & only heard about AdSense after a few months of blogging.
+Even after implementing AdSense on my blog, my first ad income was $47 from a DreamHost affiliate sale.

-Your blogging life becomes more experimental:
+Your blogging life becomes more experimental.

-You may be thinking “Sure, Harsh – but you have been using WordPress for four years now, and you know how things work around WordPress”, and you would be right.
-But that is part of my skill set.
-Have you considered what your skill set is?
+You may be thinking “Sure, Harsh, but you have been using WordPress for eight years now, and you know how things work around WordPress.”
+And yes, that’s right.
+But WordPress is part of my skill set.

 - If you are running a finance blog, you could offer to make a finance plan for your readers at an affordable price.